5 Behaviors of Top Architects

 What I learned from … (other professions)

-I’ve always been fascinated and reflecting about the peacefulness and the respect that emerges when watching some masters doing their professions.
 So, I spent lately some years time observing and trying to see the world through their lenses and may be, and if I’m good enough, adopt their skills and get inspired to improve myself personally and professionally.

 Read more →